Chopin etude No. 1, with fingerings for the left hand and exercises

 You should always play from memory.
 Playing from sheet music is as if you proposed to someone and read it from a piece of paper.

 I will never be able to play the piano with my hands as Sviatoslav Richter did with his hands but why shouldn't I be able to play in my head like Sviatoslav Richter?
-Practise difficult pieces also in your head until you can play along in your head with the recording of some famous pianist.
+Practise your repertoire also in your head until you can at least play in your head like some famous pianist.

 Your fingers can be faster than your head, thanks to their reflexes, but the reflexes may deteriorate.
 Is it you that's playing the piece or are your reflexes playing it?